 As a result, organizations are more susceptible to attacks, with enterprises experiencing 130 security breaches per year, per organization, on average.
 Simply put, organizations are struggling to secure and keep up with the number of potential vulnerabilities out there.

-Clearly, having a patch management and vulnerability management are important features for any security program today, and essentially a requirement!
+Having patch management and vulnerability management are important features for any security program today and are essentially a requirement!

 So, where do you start in building a vulnerability management program?